Motorfan/FEM-1/README.md

-# FEA
+# FEM
-This is a MATLAB implementation of the 2D elastic solid finite element method using DistMesh for mesh generation.
+This is a MATLAB implementation of the 2D elastic solid finite element method (FEM) using DistMesh for mesh generation.

 An explanation of the code is given in feaIntro.pdf.